RobbieHember/fcgadgets/README.md

 * Benefit from the diverse ecosystem of existing and new modelling approaches
 * Support complex policy decisions in land resource management
 <br>
-fcgadgets is written in the Python 3/Jupyter environment, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).
+fcgadgets is written in the Python programming language, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

 ## PLUG-AND-PLAY MODULARITY